 Question: Does Coffee Ice Cream Have Caffeine?

-When it comes to the caffeine in coffee ice cream, most products do have some caffeine.
+When it comes to the caffeine in this type of ice cream, most coffee ice cream brands do have some caffeine.
 However, the caffeine content is not nearly equivalent to that of a cup of coffee.
-We took a look at a selection of coffee ice cream products to determine their caffeine content.
-Here is what we found:

 Caffeine In Coffee Ice Cream